zekissel/balance-book/README.md

 6. Email or phone verification and egress (solely for account recovery)

 7. Client ID, secret, and access key encryption on datastore.
-(Possible full database encryption?
+(Possible full database encryption? -> Rusqlcipher.
 Doesn't seem easy with Diesel)

 8. Settings: